How To Plan A Desert Wedding or Elopement

 Besides temperatures, the weather is something you need to consider and research when choosing a date and location.
 While the desert is dry most of the year, pretty much any desert has a season where random storms are more likely to occur, bringing intense weather and possible flash floods.
 It’s super important to double-check that your location is mindful of possible weather and temperatures.

-The beauty of eloping is that you can work around things weather and temperatures.
+The beauty of eloping is that you can work around things like weather and temperatures.
 Have a sunrise ceremony if you need to beat the heat.
 Wear an awesome jacket if you want to experience winter in the desert.
 Anything is possible with a little bit of planning!
 After you are officially married, you can choose some of the desert wedding venues for a celebration with your favorite people!

 Step 6: Book Your Vendors